© 2021, by M. Keith Booker

 Brave New World, of course, focuses on the dehumanizing consequences of this overall policy, suggesting that, by limiting human passions, and by particularly seeking to mute the human desire to explore new ground in areas such as science and literature, the World State has achieved its objective of ongoing peace at the price of numbing the hearts and minds of its population.
 Numerous practices are in effect to ensure that no one is ever unhappy, but no one ever experiences joy, either, and much of the text is designed to explore the consequences of this situation.
 Of course, the text focuses primarily on characters —such as Bernard Marx and Humboldt Watson and, ultimately, John the Savage—who do not quite fit in with the conformist tendencies of this society, which tends to cast a critical light on the society.
 At every step of the way, however, Huxley deftly creates tensions and leaves open the possibility of alternative interpretations.
 The World State may be clearly dystopian, but it contains strong utopian energies as well, and it has, in fact, solved many of the problems of Huxley’s contemporary world.
 Every aspect of the text, then, must be looked at from both sides, as a dystopian critique of certain negative directions in which Huxley saw his own society moving and as a utopian vision of possible alternatives.

-The recent historical phenomenon to which Huxley most directly responds is the recent rise of consumer capitalism, which, as William Leach has so convincingly outlined in Land of Desire, transformed the nature of day-to-day life in the Western world between the 1890s and 1930s.
+The historical phenomenon to which Huxley most directly responds is the then-recent rise of consumer capitalism, which, as William Leach has so convincingly outlined in Land of Desire, transformed the nature of day-to-day life in the Western world between the 1890s and 1930s.
+This phenomenon, of course, was strongest in the United States, and it is worth noting that Brave New World was partly inspired by what Huxley saw on a trip to America in the 1920s, where he observed the same world that gave rise to such novels as F. Scott Fitzgerald’s The Great Gatsby (1925).
 The economy of the World State depends heavily on consumerism, and individuals in this world are encouraged to spend freely.
 For example, one of the slogans that passes for education in this society is the mantra, “ending is better than mending” (37), which urges consumers to throw away any item that breaks and simply buy a new one.
 On the other hand, the Controllers who govern this highly administered society know all too well that consumerism is best based not on fear, but on desire.
 So they have learned, following the strategies of the new discourse of advertising that had grown up in Huxley’s world as a crucial part of consumer capitalism, not to demand that consumers buy things, but simply to manipulate them so that they want to buy things.

-Huxley does not seem to have been entirely aware (as few people were in 1932) that this kind of irresponsible consumption can lead to serious consequences for the natural environment, and concerns such as pollution and global warming are not a part of his dark vision of the future.
+Huxley does not seem to have been entirely aware (as few people were in 1932) that this kind of irresponsible consumption can lead to disastrous consequences for the natural environment, and concerns such as pollution and global warming are not a part of his dark vision of the future.
 Indeed, consumerism in the World State has a clear upside in that consumption does seem to provide a modicum of satisfaction; on the other hand, consumerist satisfaction must always be fleeting and incomplete, and the desire of consumers to acquire more and more must never be quenched, lest the economy stagnate.
 Meanwhile, what we see of the lives of individuals in the World State suggests that the economy is thriving and that individuals live in a relative state of affluence.
 Goods exist for them to consume, and they have the money to buy them.
-At the same time, we see very little of the lives of the lower classes in this intensely class-differentiated society, and it is safe to assume that the lowly epsilons and gammas have far less in the way of material wealth than the upper-class alphas and betas who are the main characters of the book.
-Then again, those classes have been conditioned (and genetically engineered) to have lower expectations and to remain happy with their lot, whatever it might be.
+At the same time, we see very little of the lives of the lower classes in this intensely class-differentiated society, and it is safe to assume that the lowly epsilons and gammas have far less in the way of material wealth than the upper-class alphas and betas on whose lives the book focuses.
+Then again, those lower classes have been conditioned (and genetically engineered) to have lower expectations and to remain happy with their lot, whatever it might be.

 For many readers, the most striking aspect of Brave New World is the way in which individuals are literally manufactured in factories, using principles of Fordist assembly-line production.
 This aspect of the text directly addresses specific contemporary issues, such as the Eugenics Movement, which sought to use scientific principles to improve the genetic quality of the human race in a move that many found problematic, if not downright chilling.
 However, this aspect of Brave New World is also highly allegorical, suggesting among other things the general dehumanizing effects of modern industrial capitalism.
 It also comments upon class inequality under modern capitalism.
 This artificial production of infants also allows fetuses to be modified during the process, so that they can be genetically tuned to occupy specific positions in society—after proper conditioning and education, of course.
 Thus, alphas are given the best genetics and groomed to assume positions requiring high levels of intellect, while lowly gammas have their intellects intentionally crippled, so that they can be satisfied with the lowly positions they are expected to assume.
 In the meantime, this method of producing children is also a crucial component of the policy of preventing strong emotional attachments, such as the ones that might occur between a parent and child or between the two parents of a child.
 Meanwhile, this system of producing children is itself reinforced by a thoroughgoing campaign of ideological indoctrination designed to make the whole process of live birth (and of motherhood itself) seem revolting and obscene.